krzkrzkrz/foo.pub/rust/index.md

 ### Box pointers

 * The easiest way to allocate value in the heap is to use a `Box::new`
+* You may not ever see `Box` again, depending on what kind work is being done.
+For example, if you are building simple Rust web APIs, you may not see `Box` again If you are recursive data structures, you may see `Box` again

 ```rust
 let t = (12, "eggs");